 In Spring 2011, CGI launched a new initiative – known as “CynerGI” – which aimed to address three dimensions: selecting and implementing a central social collaboration technology, supporting employees in adapting to a new, more collaborative approach, and creating an environment which fostered a collaborative culture.
 In October 2011, the company launched a new solution based on TIBCO tibbr social collaboration platform, which was rolled out to the company’s 31,000 employees in a “big bang” approach.

 Five months after launch, adoption of the new system has been encouraging, with employees starting to provide feedback relating to the tool, for example requesting usage and etiquette guidelines.
 CGI has an ongoing plan for decommissioning the company’s previous collaboration technologies, and hopes to make considerable cost savings as a result.
 While the practical aspects of the initiative are only in the formative stages, evidence is already emerging with regards to specific examples where the new social collaboration solution has improved productivity and enabled cross-company knowledge sharing.

 Collaboration tools and suppliers used

->>> There's more to this report, but you don't currently have a subscription to read it.
+>>> There's more to this report, but you need a free subscription to read it.

-Do you already have membership (like 6,500+ others)?
+Do you already have membership (like 7,000+ others)?
 If so, make sure you're logged in.